NishchayAnand/software-engineering/Java/Spring/Spring Boot/Annotations/@SpringBootApplication.md

 # Understanding @SpringBootApplication Annotation in Spring Boot

 `@SpringBootApplication` enables Spring **component-scanning** and Spring **auto-configuration**.
-It is actually a composite annotation that combines three crucial annotations:
+It is a composite annotation that combines three crucial annotations:

-1. Spring's `@Configuration`: Designates a class as a configuration class using Spring's Java-based configuration.
+1. **Spring's `@Configuration`:** Designates a class as a configuration class using Spring's Java-based configuration.

-2. Spring's `@ComponentScan`: Enables component-scanning so that the web controller classes and other components you write will be automatically discovered and registered as beans in the Spring Application Context.
+2. **Spring's `@ComponentScan`:** Enables component-scanning so that the web controller classes and other components you write will be automatically discovered and registered as beans in the Spring Application Context.

-3. Spring Boot's `@EnableAutoConfiguration`: This humble little annotation might as well be named **@abracadabra** because it's the one line of configuration that enables the magic of Spring Boot auto-configuration.
+3. **Spring Boot's `@EnableAutoConfiguration`:** This humble little annotation might as well be named **@abracadabra** because it's the one line of configuration that enables the magic of Spring Boot auto-configuration.
 This one line keeps you from having to write the pages of configuration that would be required otherwise.

 > **NOTE:** In older versions of Spring Boot, you'd have annotated the `Application.java` class with all three of these annotations.
 But since Spring Boot 1.2.0, `@SpringBootApplication` is all you need.